mparkan/greenland_toolkit/README.md

 Part 3 - Data inventory and pre-analysis

 1. Run 'locate_stations.r' to check weather data availability and compute distance matrix.
-2. Run 'greenland_map.r' to plot a map of weather stations in Greenland.
+2. Run 'map_stations.r' to plot a map of weather stations in Greenland.

 Part 4 - Modelling and prediction